 Place, Date, and Time

-Commencement will be held at 10:00am on Sunday, May 29, 2022 at the Rose Bowl.
+Commencement will be held on Friday, May 19, 2023, at the Rose Bowl.
 The Rose Bowl is located at 1001 Rose Bowl Dr. in Pasadena.
-The ceremony will begin promptly at 10:00am and conclude by 12:00pm.
+Time TBD.

 Arrival Time and Assembly Area